Collateral-Damage/Base-Repository/Community-Dev.md

 Anybody with an ounce of creativity is encouraged to join the team - your input is always valuable!

+#Who benefits from this?

+Everyone!
+This team is able to serve as an outlet to those who are interested in pack development but are unsure where to start.

+* Interested in pack develppment?
+You will be able to work hand-in-hand with experienced pack developers with the benefits of group management.
+* Interested in media production through streaming or youtube?
+You will have the first leap into brand new packs not yet (officially) available to the public, allowing you to produce unique content ahead of the competition!
+* Interested in artsy things?
+Your art can be found through in-game items, banners, teasers as well as the icons on the launchers!
+* Just like playing minecraft?
+Cool!
+You will be able to access the newest and latest forms of upcoming packs and your input will directly shape their development!

 #Who can join?
 You can!
 Pack development encompasses an entire spectrum of people in the Minecraft Modded Community, and you are apart of it!